espressoAndCode/ml-laptop-setup/README.md

 ## Usage Instructions

 ### To create a new python project
 You can create a new project from anywhere, it will be set up in the `Dev` folder.
+The first command will navigate you into the project folder.
+If you have additional dependencies, you can add them to the `requirements.txt` file prior to running the `pip install` line o you can add them later.
+It's fine to run this multiple times, as the previously installed dependencies are cached and will not be re-installed.
 ```
 mpp <project-name>
 makeenv